ISSUE No.024Internal Syndicate Circular December 26, 2025

 • Observers capable of standing still while surroundings subtly rearrange themselves.

 Report through the corridor that looks slightly longer than yesterday.
-Look for Map point exoplanet PSR J2322-2650b.

 TOP STORIES OF THE WEEK

-Success: Operation Glass March (Phase One)
+Success: Operation Glass March (Stabilization Phase)

 TRAINING & DEVELOPMENT PLAN

-Week of December 22–26, 2025
+Week of December 29, 2025 – January 2, 2026

-CAFETERIA SPECIALS (Dec 22–26)
+CAFETERIA SPECIALS (Dec 29 – Jan 2)

 LAB UPDATES